 In a successful wrongful death lawsuit, the court orders the defendant to pay "damages"—or the plaintiff's claimed losses—to the deceased person's survivors or estate.
 In Iowa, the types of damages paid depend on the particular facts of the case, but the court will determine the amount based on several categories of losses, including:

 Learn more about the types of damages that might be available in a wrongful death case, and read the full text of Iowa's wrongful death statutes at Iowa Code §§ 613.15, 613.15A, and 633.336.

-A wrongful death claim in Iowa must be filed within two years of the date of the decedent's death.
-If the claim is not filed within the two-year time limit (which is set by a law called the "statute of limitations"), the court will likely refuse to hear the case.
-So it's critical to pay attention to and abide by this lawsuit filing deadline.
+Most wrongful death claims in Iowa must be filed within two years of the date of the death, a period of time set by a law called a "statute of limitations."
+If the claim is not filed before the statute of limitations expires, the court will likely refuse to hear the case.
+(Iowa Code § 614.1 (2021).)

 Note that there may be exceptions to this filing deadline when the death was the result of medical malpractice.
 Get more information about the statutes of limitations for medical malpractice in Iowa.

 Wrongful death cases can be complicated—and the law can change at any time.
 If you're thinking of filing a wrongful death lawsuit in Iowa, consider consulting a personal injury attorney.
 An experienced lawyer can offer advice that's tailored to your specific situation.